nus-CS3219/RabbitMQ-Tutorial/README.md

    The management plugin provides a web-based UI for managing and monitoring the RabbitMQ server.
 You can now access the RabbitMQ management dashboard in your web browser at http://localhost:15672.
 Use the default credentials: username "guest" and password "guest".

+## Basic Concepts

+- **Producer**: An application that sends messages to RabbitMQ.
+- **Consumer**: An application that receives messages from RabbitMQ.
+- **Queue**: A buffer that stores messages until they are consumed.
+- **Exchange**: A component that routes messages to one or more queues based on binding rules.
+- **Binding**: A relationship between an exchange and a queue that determines how messages are routed.

 ## Message Queue

 1. Go to the "Producer-Consumer" folder and install the required dependencies: